blakeblackshear/frigate/docs/docs/integrations/mqtt.md

 Same data available at `/api/stats` published at a configurable interval.

+### `frigate/camera_activity`

+Returns data about each camera, its current features, and if it is detecting motion, objects, etc. Can be triggered by publising to `frigate/onConnect`

 ### `frigate/notifications/set`

 Topic to turn notifications on and off.
 Expected values are `ON` and `OFF`.